Forestry & Natural Resources Extension Upcoming Opportunities

-You may recognize the familiar tap-tap-tap echoing through your woods, but who are the striking red-capped and red-creasted birds behind all that activity?
+You may recognize the familiar tap-tap-tap echoing through your woods, but who are the striking red-capped and red-breasted birds behind all that activity?
 Discover what makes these remarkable forest residents so captivating—how they live, communicate, and carve out their place in the ecosystem—while also learning why their noisy (and…

 Learn about the geologic processes and risk factors of landslides in the field.
 In this 4-hour tour, we will visit multiple local landslide sites to demonstrate a variety of landslide features and field indicators of unstable slopes.
 Participants will practice identifying landforms and discussing site-specific risk factors.
 The field…